Overview of Porphyrias

 VIEW PROFESSIONAL VERSION

 Heme is a chemical compound that contains iron and gives blood its red color.
 Heme is a key component of several important proteins in the body.
 One of those proteins is hemoglobin, which enables red blood cells to carry oxygen.
 Heme is also an important part of certain enzymes made by the liver.
-Enzymes are special proteins produced by cells that speed up chemical reactions in the body.
+Enzymes are proteins produced by cells that speed up chemical reactions in the body.

 • Bone marrow